Veams/component/README.md

 ### Event Handling

 #### `subscribe`
-The `VeamsComponent` can subscribe to global events using the getter `subscribe`.
+The Component Class can subscribe to global events using the getter `subscribe`.
 Global events can be triggered with `Veams.Vent.trigger('eventName')`.

 Example for global event subscription: